Did you know running in worn-out shoes can put you at risk of running injuries? But, how do you know when it’s time to replace your running shoes?

 Read More about preventing common running injuries with our free running book, Run For Your Sol, This is a must-have for every runner!

-If your having foot and ankle pain call Sol Foot & Ankle Centers at 562-433-0478.
+If you're having foot and ankle pain call Sol Foot & Ankle Centers at 562-433-0478.
 We provide comprehensive podiatrist treatment for a wide range of foot and ankle conditions.